darthgera123/POIS_deepcrypt/README.md

 - run 'pip3 install -e .' in parent directory of POIS_deepcrypt
 - Use ' from POIS_deepcrypt.dir1.dir2 import file ' to import a file anywhere , then use file.function()

+## Hosting Servers
+- In the serverA folder, run python3 app.py 5000, python3 app.py 5001, python3 app.py 8000
+- Ports 5000 and 5001 are used by the client and port 8000 is used by server.

 ## HOW TO USE
 ### DGK Cryptosystem
 - This cryptosystem is one of the foundational cryptosystems used in this product by a lot of the modules.